sscheib/sscheib.github.io/_posts/2023-07-09-automating-satellite.md

 1. Set specific settings in the Satellite, especially the Template Sync settings.
 But since we are on it, I'll define *all* settings right away to spare me some time.
 2. Run the Template Sync to import the Templates of my [Kickstart Repository on GitHub](https://github.com/sscheib/satellite_templates).
 The playbook will perform [the steps that are required to synchronize Templates](https://access.redhat.com/documentation/de-de/red_hat_satellite/6.12/html/managing_hosts/synchronizing_templates_repositories_managing-hosts#Synchronizing_Templates_Using_the_API_managing-hosts) from git.
 Please review them prior to running the playbook (`15_satellite_template_sync.yml`).

+    :warning: You obviously *have* to either fork [my Satellite template repository](https://github.com/sscheib/satellite_templates) or create your own GitHub repository with your Templates to be able to create a GitHub Token (which will be done in this chapter).

     :information_source: Unfortunately, there is no role to configure and run the Template Sync.
 This will be done by a custom playbook I have written and importing the Templates using the Satellite API.
 It is a playbook, as I didn't see the need to create a role for such a basic task.

 ### Documentation